 I opened up Chrome and got to work testing out the Scorpion K10.
 I navigated to my email and started writing a message I’d been neglecting.
 As with all keyboards, there was a learning curve for my fingers.
 The layout is standard enough, but the keys on the K10 are very high up compared to most keyboards.
 This was new to me.

 Once my fingers became accustomed to the configuration, I quickly felt comfortable with the K10’s ease of use.
 The keys press down fairly smoothly, and the click from every keystroke is a lovely sound.
 But if you or anyone in your home is not the type of person who enjoys loud clicking, this keyboard is not for you.
 Everyone within a 15 foot radius will hear you pecking away.
 Yes — it’s that loud!

-Okay, but how does it do with gaming?
+Okay, but how does the K10 perform in-game?